 The beauty of the global economy is that every country and culture is different than the next.
 What may have worked for one country is not going to translate well in another.
 Since the global economy is so diverse, it is a given that you must research the market you intend to enter.
 What are the people in your market like?
 What cultural influences affect the way they purchase goods and services?
 What is your intended audience or demographic in your market?
 Make sure there is an actual demand for the service or product you intend to provide.

-Also, consider what the local competition is like.
+Also, consider the local competition.
 Is there already a leading local business offering similar services?
 What are they doing to reach their consumers?
 Let’s look at Starbucks for example.
 Starbucks is an immensely popular coffee chain in the United States, even more so around the world.
 There is one on almost every block.
 Despite being an international coffee powerhouse, it did not do very well in Australia, where there already is a competitive coffee culture.
 Starbucks could not compete with “local stores’ homespun hospitality and boutique qualities”.
 The lack of market research gave locals the impression that Starbucks lacked originality and, in the end, Starbucks failed to make a lasting impression down under.
+Do not open up your company prior to market research.
 Studying your market will help your entry roll out smoothly and leave you with satisfied customers who trust your business.

 If you are planning to take your small business overseas, the first thing you want to consider is your global business plan.
 Before settling on the when, where, and the how, take a moment to figure out the why.
 Dig deep to define exactly what the purpose is behind your overseas expansion.
 Is it to generate revenue from a new region and new customers?
 Is it offering more services and product options in a new country?
 You may want to revise your current domestic business plan in order for it to work overseas.
 Be sure to leave room in your plan in case your company needs to make a pivot.